 Brokers will probably have testimonials on their websites from happy customers, but this does not give the full picture, as they will cherry-pick the best testimonials to upload onto their website.

-Finding independent reviews on sites like Google will give you a more accurate and unbiased set of reviews that will hopefully reveal what the brokers are like to work with, or what to look out for if someone was disappointed with the service they received from a particular broker.
+Finding reviews on sites like Google will give you a more accurate and unbiased set of reviews that may reveal what the brokers are like to work with.

 Your rights when using a mortgage broker

 When you work with a mortgage broker, they should complete a detailed review of your circumstances to establish the best deals for your situation.
 Your broker should be able to advise you on the pros and cons of taking on different types of mortgage and advise which one you are better suited to.